derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-10/11/2024 16:16:37 : 3 Database Admins walked into a NoSQL bar.
+11/11/2024 16:20:13 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-['hip', 'hip'] (hip hip array!)
+What do you call eight hobbits?
+A hobbyte.
 <!-- replace-with-joke ends -->